protonemedia/laravel-eloquent-scope-as-select/README.md

 composer require protonemedia/laravel-eloquent-scope-as-select
 ```

-Add the `macro` to the query builder, for example in your `AppServiceProvider`:
+Add the `macro` to the query builder, for example, in your `AppServiceProvider`:

 ```php